carpentries-incubator/genome-mining/_episodes/07-evomining.md

 questions:
 - "What is Evolutionary Genome Mining?"
 - "Which kind of BGCs can EvoMining find?"
-- "What do I need to run an evolutionary genome mining analysis?"
+- "What do I need in order to run an evolutionary genome mining analysis?"
 objectives:
 - "Understand EvoMining pipeline."
 - "Run an example of evolutionary analysis in cpsG gene family."